How safe is your bank?

 Something to consider

-A simple solution to soothe your anxiety and to minimize risk is to spread your deposits over several banks to take advantage of the FDIC insurance limits per bank.
-To be perfectly clear — these tips are only indicators and don’t mean anything other than an overall indicator of issues.
+A simple solution to soothe your anxiety and minimize risk is to spread your deposits over several banks to take advantage of the FDIC insurance limits per bank.
+To be clear — these tips are only indicators and don’t mean anything other than an overall indicator of issues.

 Hi — I’m Lori.